packit/packit.dev/content/docs/Configuration/_index.md

 If not specified, defaults to:
 1. `downstream_package_name.spec` if [`downstream_package_name`](#downstream_package_name)
 is set.
-2. Else recursively search the tree and use the first spec file found.
+2. (*deprecated*) Else recursively search the tree and use the first spec file found.

 If there are only test jobs with `skip_build` option defined (more about it [here](http://packit.dev/testing-farm/)), spec file doesn't need to be present and its path doesn't need to be defined in the config.

+The functionality to recursively search for a specfile is deprecated and it's going to be [removed](https://github.com/packit/packit/issues/1799) in a future version (>0.64.0) of Packit.
+We recommend projects to explicitly set `specfile_path` or rely on the `<downstream_package_name>.spec` default, by setting `downstream_package_name`.

 #### ~~upstream_project_name~~ (deprecated)